apheleleb/ApheleleNgcobo/README.md

 ## About

-I'm a full stack software developer based in South Africa, focused on building robust backends and polished web experiences.
+I'm a full stack software and web developer based in South Africa, focused on building robust backends and polished web experiences.
 I care about clean architecture, readable code, and systems that scale without drama.

 Currently working on:
 - Product Management System